Disbursement to Balance

 Conduct the same testing scenarios as sandbox testing, using your production credentials.UAT production sign-off

 Once testing is complete, DANA will prepare the UAT Production Sign Off document in the Merchant Portal.
-Both merchant and DANA representatives must sign this document to formally approve the integration.Go-live
+Both merchant and DANA representatives must sign this document to formally approve the integration.Receive live payments

 After receiving all approvals, your DANA integration will be activated and ready for live payments from your customers.